maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/README.md

 ## /config-server

 Implementation of Spring Boot Config Server.
-Configuration of Config Server points /config folder of https://github.com/maciejkujawski/spring-cloud-jaxrs-cxf-getting-started.git as a root directory where configuration of your microservices are kept.
+Configuration of Config Server points /config folder of https://github.com/maciejkujawski/spring-cloud-jaxrs-cxf-getting-started.git as a root directory where configuration of your microservices is kept.
 Check here for [more description](./config-server/)

 ## /service-discovery-registry